 National Parks Pass

 Some will be disappointed to hear that fees apply to all entering Tasmanian National Parks.
-Yet remember that the money spent is going back into keeping the parks looking the way they do now and for the future.
+Remember that the money spent is going back into keeping the parks looking the way they do now and for the future.

-Warmer weather occurs between November to April.
+Warmer weather occurs from November to April.
 During this time the sun is stronger, and temperatures average 20 °C (68 °F) to 24 °C (75 °F)

-Longer winter hikes should only be attempted by experienced hikers as days are shorter (sunrise 8 am / sunset 5 pm) and heavy snow can cover mountain areas.
-Cases of hypothermia are common during winter.
+Experienced hikers should only attempt long winter bush walks as days are shorter (sunrise 8 am / sunset 5 pm) and heavy snow can cover mountain areas.
+Cases of hypothermia have happened during winter months.

 What to Take